top of page

 Migration and Refugee Politics

-My concluded and on-going research on international migration and refugee politics includes my dissertation entitled, Welcoming Migrants and Refugees: Governance, Labor, and Integration of Venezuelans in Brazil, which addresses two primary questions: 1) How are migrants and refugees integrated into local communities after being resettled, meaning which domestic or international actors play a role in this process?
+My research on global migration and refugee politics includes my dissertation, “Welcoming Migrants and Refugees: Governance, Labor, and Integration of Venezuelans in Brazil,” which addresses two primary questions: 1) How are migrants and refugees integrated into local communities, meaning, which domestic or international actors play a role in this process?
 And 2) what vulnerabilities or barriers do migrants and refugees face while joining local labor markets, when we analyze their personal identities through a theoretical lens of intersectionality?
-I chose Venezuelan migration to Brazil since 2017 as a case study of this contemporary process, with a focus on the government’s reception and resettlement program called “Operation Welcome."
+I chose Venezuelan migration to Brazil since 2017 as a case study of this contemporary process, with a focus on the government’s reception and resettlement program called “Operation Welcome.”
 My fieldwork was funded by the Fulbright-Hays DDRA Fellowship and included 12 months of research across five field sites in Brazil where I gathered 290 semi-structured interviews, 60 participant observations, and over a 100 informal interviews.
-This grounded research approach has allowed me to theorize global migration governance from a bottom-up perspective, and highlight the role of migrant and refugee populations in providing feedback that alters resettlement and integration policies.
+This grounded research approach has allowed me to theorize global migration governance from a bottom-up perspective and highlight the role of migrant and refugee populations in providing feedback that alters resettlement and integration policies.

-• “Global Migration Governance: Actors, Structures, and Networks of Venezuelan Migration in Brazil,” José O. Pérez, Working Manuscript
+• “When Global Governance Networks Meet Postcolonial Migration States: Sovereignty and Management of Venezuelan Migration in Brazil,” José O. Pérez, Under Review

 Security Studies

-I have also conducted research on how gendered rhetoric and speech acts were employed as a form of symbolic political violence to legitimize the impeachment of former Brazilian President Dilma Rousseff in 2016.
-This research included a quantitative and linguistic analysis of all floor speeches delivered during Rousseff’s impeachment, as well as media coverage of the impeachment process.
+I have also conducted research on how gendered rhetoric and speech acts were employed as a form of symbolic political violence to legitimize the impeachment of Brazilian President Dilma Rousseff in 2016.
+This research included a quantitative and linguistic analysis of floor speeches delivered during Rousseff’s impeachment, as well as media coverage of the impeachment.
 I used these empirical findings to contribute towards feminist International Relations theory’s understanding of how gendered political violence is constituted through language acts that label some female state actors as “good leaders” and others as “bad leaders” in the world system.
 These findings were published in the International Feminist Journal of Politics.

 Publications include: